cvs-health/testilo/README.md

 Reports created by Testaro, both originally and after they are scored, are JavaScript objects.
 When represented as JSON, they are human-readable, but not human-friendly.
 They are basically designed for machine tractability.
 Testilo can _digest_ a scored report, converting it to a human-oriented HTML document, or _digest_.

 The `digest` module digests a scored report.
-Its `digest()` function takes two arguments:
+Its `digest()` function takes three arguments:
+- a digest template
 - a digesting function
-- a report object
+- an array of report objects

-The `multiDigest` module digests a collection of scored reports.
-The `multiDigest()` function in that module takes two arguments: a digesting function and a collection of scored reports.

-A digesting function defines digesting rules.
-The Testilo package contains a `procs/digest` directory, in which there are modules that export digesting functions.
-You can use one of those digesting functions, or you can create your own.
+The template is an HTML document containing placeholders.
+A copy of the template, with its placeholders replaced by texts, becomes the digest.
+The digesting function defines the rules for replacing the placeholders with texts.
+The Testilo package contains a `procs/digest` directory, in which there are subdirectories containing pairs of templates and modules that export digesting functions.
+You can use one of those pairs, or you can create your own.

 ### Invocation

-There are two ways to use the `digest` and `multiDigest` modules.
+There are two ways to use the `digest` module.

 #### By a module